mcking-07/eventing-framework/README.md

 }
 ```

-all service configs are optional — configure only what your service needs.
+all service configs are optional, configure only what your service needs.

 ### DomainEvent